 Before you seek expungement it is critical that you determine whether you qualify for such a request.
 A skilled criminal defense attorney will review the details of your case and if you qualify, will assist you in filing a motion for a hearing.
 At the hearing, a sentencing judge will listen to the reasons that you need an expungement.
 If the reasons are compelling, they may grant expungement.
 However, keep in mind that the judge must be convinced that you have a real need for expungement.

 Expungement of domestic violence charges can be complex.
-To learn more about expungement contact our lawyers at David Lehr Law at (805) 477-0070 for a free initial consultation.
+To learn more about expungement contact our lawyers at Strongest Defense at (805) 477-0070 for a free initial consultation.